Is Cisco UCM Cloud or Webex Calling Right For Your Move to Unified Communications as a Service (UCaaS)?

 Get Started with Your UCaaS Session Today →

-The first decision that must be evaluated is whether an on-premises UC solution or a cloud-based subscription service makes sense for your business.
-There are multiple factors at play in that debate including technical expertise and requirements, the cost to benefits analysis, and strategic goals and directions of your organization.
+The first decision to make is whether to choose an on-premises UC solution or a cloud-based service.
+This choice is important for your business.
+Several factors exist in that debate.
+These include technical skills and needs, cost versus benefits, and your organization's goals and strategies.

 Also, the nature of your business should be considered.
 In many cases, a hybrid cloud solution may be the best UC approach for your organization.
-There are no “one size fits all” answers here, but there are some general questions and criteria that may help you decide.
+No “one size fits all” answers exist here, but some general questions and criteria may help you decide.
 Asking yourself these three questions may help bring some clarity to your decision:

 • How large a role is the cloud playing in my overall IT strategy today and in the future?